Chiropractic Board of Australia - Evidence-based practice

 Level IV Evidence consists of case series with either post-test or pre-test outcomes and includes case studies of single or small numbers of subjects.

-Evidence based on clinical experience and/or case studies is not considered valid or reliable as it is based on a small sample size and is subject to practitioner and patient bias as it is not blinded or randomised.
+Evidence based on clinical experience and/or case studies is not considered valid or reliable as it is based on a small sample size and is not blinded or randomised making it subject to practitioner and patient bias.

-Evidence-based practice means that practitioners should make decisions about the care of the individual patient by integrating their individual clinical expertise with the best available clinical evidence.
-Relevant evidence is not always available to assist a practitioner to make a decision about every condition that they treat.
+Evidence-based practice means that chiropractors should make decisions about the care of the individual patient by integrating their individual clinical expertise with the best available clinical evidence.
+Relevant evidence is not always available to help with decision-making about every condition.